m10rten/suite/packages/tzod/README.md

 ## Note

 Please note that the library makes use of [Zod](https://github.com/colinhacks/zod) for type validation and coercion.
-Ensure that you have the Zod library installed in your project for the `tzod` library to function correctly.
+Ensure that you have the Zod library installed in your project for the `@mvdlei/tzod` library to function correctly.

 Feel free to extend or modify the library to suit your requirements.
 Contributions and improvements are welcome!
 Read the [Contributing Guidelines](https://github.com/m10rten/suite/blob/main/CONTRIBUTING.md) for more information.